ethereum/ethereum-org-website/src/content/contributing/design/index.md

 2. Clicking on the feedback widget at the bottom right corner and answering design and content-related questions.
 3. Focus on the free format questions.

-## Find design related issues on the website and report them {#report-design-issues}
+## :three: Find design related issues on the website and report them {#report-design-issues}

 [Ethereum.org](http://Ethereum.org) is a fast growing website with many features and content.
 Some of the UI can easily become obsolete or could be improved.
 If you encounter any such instance, please report it so that it gets our attention.